 By participating in this program, I have shared my personal values - education, research and community development in the Mekong Delta.
 I want to spread the model of integrating teaching and sustainable development activities to many other students in the region.

-Can Thai Anh share about a sustainable development project that you are most proud of implementing?
+Can Thai Anh share about a sustainable development project that he is most proud of when implementing?

-That is the Project “Water surface garbage collector”.
-Based on the fact that many rivers in the Mekong Delta are heavily polluted by waste, my team and I have researched and developed a model of a device that can automatically move and collect garbage.
+That is the project “Water surface garbage collector”.
+Based on the fact that many rivers in the Mekong Delta are heavily polluted by waste, my team and I have researched and developed a model of equipment that can automatically move and collect waste.

-Currently, the model has integrated artificial intelligence to identify waste and automatically navigate collection.
-We are developing smaller models to easily test, and inspire students to understand that what they learn can completely become a product to solve real-world problems.
+Currently, the model has integrated artificial intelligence to identify waste and navigate automatic collection.
+We are developing smaller models to easily test, and inspire students to understand that what they learn can absolutely become products to solve real-life problems.

 According to Thai Anh, what is the biggest difficulty for young people implementing research projects and applying them into practice?

-First, financial and human resources.
-There are many good ideas but lack of capital to test them.
+First is financial and human resources.
+There are many good ideas but lack of capital to test.
 In addition, accessing and connecting with stakeholders - local authorities, support organizations, businesses - is not easy.

 The bigger challenge is that support policies specifically for young people are limited.
 Young people, especially those outside the university environment and local youth, need clear mechanisms to act.